ankitsingh32/Loan-Eligiblity-Prediction/README.md

 Open Jupyter Notebook and run Loan Eligibility Prediction.ipynb.

 📈 Results & Insights
-The model achieves X% accuracy on the test dataset.
+The model achieves 45% accuracy on the test dataset.
 Credit history and income are key factors affecting loan approval.